 As a result of the continued volatility in the North American oil and natural gas markets, the Company is exposed to heightened credit risk because a substantial portion of the Company's dealings are with entities involved in the oil and gas industry.
 Regarding accounts receivable, the Company remains focused on actively managing credit risk.
 Management has remained diligent in assessing credit levels granted to customers, monitoring the aging of receivables and taking proactive steps to collect outstanding balances.
-For the three months ended March 31, 2024, revenue from one customer amounted to \$3,427,549 (March 31, 2023 - \$7,844,222), representing 16.0% (March 31, 2023 - 28.8%) of consolidated sales, and 27.2% (March 31, 2023 - 46.8%) of USA Fluid Distribution segmented sales.
+The entity has a significant concentration of credit risk in its accounts receivable and revenue.
+As of the reporting date, 45% of the total trade receivables are due from the top five customers.
+Additionally, one customer represents 21% of the total revenue for the reporting period.
+For the three months ended March 31, 2025, revenue from one customer amounted to \$4,216,775 (March 31, 2024 - \$3,427,549), representing 21% (March 31, 2024 - 16.0%) of consolidated sales, and 39.2% (March 31, 2025 - 27.2%) of USA Fluid Distribution segmented sales.
 The Company does not usually enter into long-term contracts with its customers and there can be no assurance that the current customers will continue their relationships with the Company.
-The loss of one or more major customer, or any significant decrease in sales to a customer, or prices paid or any other changes to the terms of service with a customer. could have a material adverse impact on the financial results, cash flows, and overall financial condition of the Company.
+The loss of one or more major customer, or any significant decrease in sales to a customer, or prices paid or any other changes to the terms of service with a customer, could have a material adverse impact on the financial results, cash flows, and overall financial condition of the Company.
 These events will have an impact on future revenues of the company and may accelerate financial conditions such as banking covenants in the foreseeable future.
-The Company has not yet experienced unexpected challenges with recoverability of accounts receivable balances and realization or inventory values on March 31, 2024 balances presented in these financial statements, however, uncertainty exists with respect to recoverability of accounts receivable and realization of inventories originated subsequent to the quarter.
+The Company has not yet experienced unexpected challenges with recoverability of accounts receivable balances and realization or inventory values on March 31, 2025 balances presented in these financial statements, however, uncertainty exists with respect to recoverability of accounts receivable and realization of inventories originated subsequent to the guarter.